Hector985Mateo/Hector985Mateo/README.md

 <h3 align="center">A data scientist with a Bachelor of Arts in Data Science from UC Berkeley, passionate about analyzing complex datasets, uncovering insights, and building intelligent systems.
 Interests include machine learning, AI applications, and software development, with a focus on exploring new technologies.
 Recent projects include a nearly completed personal website, a Tic-Tac-Toe game, and various data-driven projects involving real-world datasets.
 Currently developing software engineering skills while actively seeking opportunities in data science, data engineering, and data analysis.</h3>

-- 🔭 I’m currently working on **finishing my website getting it to go live**
+- 🔭 I’m currently working on **finishing my website getting it to go live here on GitHub**

 - 💬 Ask me about **coding, Youtube videos, Pokémon, etc!**